-The food we eat is the secret is to a long and healthy life.
-Not all foods are created equal, so choosing and eating the right foods may help increase your life expectancy as well as the quality of your life.
-To help guide you in choosing the right foods, here are ten of the top power packed foods for energy, vitality, and all around good health.
+Do you know the secret to a long and healthy life?
+It’s the food we eat.
+But not all foods are created equal, so choosing and eating the right foods can help you live longer and improve your quality of life.
+To help you make the right choices, here are ten of the best power packed foods for increased energy, vitality, and overall good health.

 2. Nuts and Seeds

 Nuts are high in fat – the good kind, not the bad fat – and they help lower cholesterol.
 The best way to have nuts is to eat them raw and right out of the shell.
 That way they’re sure to have no additives.
 Alternatively, you can crush them into a crumb-like consistency to replace bread crumbs, which are high in carbs.

 Here are just a few good nuts to try.
 There are many more you can choose from.

 Don’t forget to click here to pin this post “The Ultimate List of The Best Power Packed Foods” to your favorite Pinterest board for later.

 Yogurt is good for you because it contains protein, Vitamin C, and calcium which helps build strong bones and teeth.
 But stick with the fat free kind with no added sugar.
 Live yogurt also contains good bacteria which helps promote a healthy digestive system and the good gut health you’ve probably heard of.